Kareadita/Kavita/README.md

 If you want to take a stab at self-hosting, but don't have a PC, you can use either [Zenith](https://zenith.hosting/host/kavita) or [PikaPods](https://www.pikapods.com/pods?run=kavita).
 Both these companies offer a simple interface to self-hosting and contribute back to Kavita via OpenCollective.

+You can also deploy Kavita with one click on [RepoCloud](https://repocloud.io/details/Kavita/).

 ## Contributors

 This project exists thanks to all the people who contribute and upstream library maintainers.
 [Contribute](CONTRIBUTING.md).